Syncinus/ReactionCats/Reaction Cats Beta 3/Technical Stuff/Technical Info.md

 —Special Thanks To Zach

-—Version Designation:1.1.0
+—Version Designation:2.0 In Development

-—Version Codename:"Recreation"
+—Version Codename:"Reborn"

 —Now With More Customization

-—The Update Is Named "The Fat Update"
+—Insane Amounts Of Stuff

 —Jaspers Very Fat